smhasan-shahriar/nexus-asset-management-client-side/readme.md

 - **Custom Asset Request:** Employees can create a request for assets which are not yet available in the asset list of the company.
 - **Profile Update:** Any logged in user can update their profile.
 - **Asset & Request Filtering:** The admin users can filter assets and request by users in the related pages.
 - **Return Functionality:** Users can use any asset and if the asset is returnable they can return the asset back.

+💻 Technologies Used:
+- **React**: for building dynamic user interfaces.
+- **Tailwind CSS**: for utility-first styling.
+- **Express.js**: for building the server-side of web applications.
+- **MongoDB**: for database management.